 Real Property Assessment

-The appraisal function of the Assessor’s office is to place a fair market value on all taxable property in the county to ensure an equitable distribution of the property tax burden.
-All property is assessed as of January 1 each year using sales data, cost-to build, or income related analysis of different property types occurring between January 1 and December 31 of the previous year.
+The Assessor’s office places a fair market value on all taxable property in the county to ensure an equitable distribution of the property tax burden.
+All property is assessed as of January 1 each year using sales data, cost-to build, or income-related analysis occurring between January 1 and December 31 of the previous year.
 If there is a lack of information, the Assessor can use information from the previous years to determine what the market is indicating.

-Idaho Statute 63-314 requires the Assessor’s office to reappraise property on a five year cycle, meaning each property will be physically reappraised at least once every five years to assure that it is as close to market value as possible.
-In each of the other four years of the cycle, a market adjustment is applied to the property, to keep the property value in line with current market trends.
-Thus meaning your value is subject to change annually.
+Idaho Statute 63-314 requires the Assessor’s office to reappraise property on a five-year cycle, meaning each property will be physically reappraised at least once every five years.
+In each of the other four years of the cycle, a market adjustment is applied to the property.
+Property values are subject to change annually.
+To stay current with the local market trends, several methods of data acquisition are used in Jefferson County, including the use of aerial imagery.

 Market value is determined through analyzing three approaches to value.
 All three approaches are to be considered to assign value to the various types of property in the county.
 However, only one or two approaches may be used depending on the best information available and the type of property being valued.